James S. Washburn; Leslie A. Berry; Charles M. Rush

 This report discusses the IFRB computer system and the ITS computer model and their results for the December 1985 set of HF broadcasting requirements.
 These results are further analyzed in terms of usage factor, tendencies in the planning process, and alternatives to the IFRB planning process.

-Keywords: IFRB; broadcast requirements; HF broadcast planning model; HF propagation prediction; World Administration Radio Conference for HF broadcasting; usage factor
+Keywords: IFRB; broadcast requirements; HF broadcast planning model; HF propagation prediction; World Administrative Radio Conference (WARC); usage factor

 To request a reprint of this report, contact: